iifl-logo

 CORPORATE GOVERNANCE REPORT

-Your Company is committed to maintain the highest standards of corporate governance.
+The Company is committed to maintain the highest standards of corporate governance.
 We believe in adherence to good corporate practices, implementing effective policies and guidelines and developing a culture of the best management practices and compliance with the law at all levels.
 Our corporate governance practices strive to foster and attain the highest standards of integrity, transparency, accountability and ethics in all business matters to enhance and retain investor trust, long-term shareholder value and respect minority rights in all our business decisions.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 The Company has formulated the policy on ‘Materiality of Related Party Transactions and on dealing with Related Party Transactions, and the same is available on the website of the Company at: www.tulsyannec.in/investors.
-The details of related party disclosures forms part of the notes to the Financial Statements provided in this Annual Report.
+The details of related party disclosures forms part of the notes to the Financial Statements provided in the Annual Report.

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO